 Craving some homemade Cuban coffee?
 Learn how to make this delicious beverage at home with three simple ingredients.
-There's no need to move to Miami or Cuba to get an amazing cup of café Cubano!
+There's no need to go to Miami or Cuba to get an amazing cup of café Cubano!

 Looking for more tips and recipes?
 Make sure to read our post about making moka pot coffee and pour over coffee.
+You'll enjoy our coffee snob's gift guide as well!

 About

-Café Cubano is a traditional Cuban breakfast drink made from stovetop espresso sweetened with sugar and topped with a delicious sugar foam.
+Café Cubano is a traditional Cuban drink made from stovetop espresso sweetened with sugar and topped with a delicious sugar foam.
 This strong, black coffee is served in small cups and enjoyed with buttered and toasted Cuban bread, pan dulces, and other breakfast foods.

 Ingredients

 Let's talk about the key ingredients.
 You won't need much to make this delicious recipe!
+You will need a traditional stovetop espresso maker, so here's some tips for brewing wonderful moka pot coffee.

 - Water: Use filtered water for the best flavor.